fenykep/losjuanos/README.md

 # losjuanos
-The official server of the Budapest based Los Juanos Gang.
+The official webpage of the Budapest based Los Juanos Gang.